01 of 06

 Prep Your Frame

-You'll need to prepare the surface of the frame before you jump straight into painting.
+You will need to prepare the surface of the frame before you jump straight into painting.
 That means it needs to be clean and residue-free.
 If your mirror has been sitting in the attic forever, be especially diligent with this phase.

 Using a microfiber cloth (it works to trap dust particles), wipe down the entire frame, paying special attention to any nooks and grooves.
 If there is a sticky residue, use vinegar on your cloth to clean it.
-Don't use any kind of wax or dusting spray–the residue these leave behind might prevent the primer and paint from sticking to your frame.
+Do not use any kind of wax or dusting spray–the residue these leave behind might prevent the primer and paint from sticking to your frame.

 03 of 06